Elinor Florence, Author

 Even after June 6th, the Allies tried to keep the Germans guessing where the next blow would fall.
 If they ceased to believe in the Calais threat, then the substantial German forces guarding Calais would be sent to Normandy.

-They even used sound recordings they had made back in the U.S., the sounds of armored and infantry units played with powerful amplifiers that could be heard twenty kilometres away.
+They even used audio recordings they had made back in the U.S., the sounds of armored and infantry units played with powerful amplifiers that could be heard twenty kilometres away.
 Here’s a photo of three Ghost Soldiers with one of their 500-pound speakers.
 Let’s hope they wore earplugs.

 In these days of instantaneous global communication, it seems incredible that such a large-scale fraud involving so many different stunts and so many thousands of people could have been successful.

-Thankfully, the Allies pulled it off.
+Thankfully, the Allies pulled it off!

 * * * * *